khueue/ducc/report/ass5/report_ass5.md

 See `suite/noisy/advanced/8queens.c.codegen` for an extensive example of what the code generators output looks like.

+## Emitter

+The emitter takes the code generators output and produces a string for the assembler instructions in `TopLevelsAsm`.

-See also `suite/noisy/advanced/8queens.c.emitter` for the assembler code that the emitter outputs.
+See `suite/noisy/advanced/8queens.c.emitter` for an extensive example of what the the emitters output looks like.

 ## Control Flow Statements